cmerwich/participant-analysis/readme.md

 In `annotation` a method is set up to annotate Biblical Hebrew for coreference.
 The folder contains:
 1. A notebook that [produces annotation files](https://github.com/cmerwich/participant-analysis/blob/master/annotation/1.file_preparation_for_annotation.ipynb) that can be imported in annotation tool *brat*.
 2. An [annotation model](https://github.com/cmerwich/participant-analysis/blob/master/annotation/annotation_model.ipynb) for Biblical Hebrew that defines which reference information and coreference relation is considered for annotation.
 3. An [annotation aid](https://github.com/cmerwich/participant-analysis/blob/master/annotation/2.annotation_aid.ipynb) that can be used to annotate coreference data.
 The annotation aid visualises potential mentions and features and syntactic relations that are useful and informative for coreference annotation.
+4. A folder [annotations_brat)](https://github.com/cmerwich/participant-analysis/blob/master/annotation/annotations_brat) containing the coreference annotations of the Psalms.
-4. A notebook '[counts](https://github.com/cmerwich/participant-analysis/blob/master/annotation/3.counts.ipynb)' that does some data exploration.
+5. A notebook '[counts](https://github.com/cmerwich/participant-analysis/blob/master/annotation/3.counts.ipynb)' that does some data exploration.

 ### 3. Text-Fabric Conversion
 With the code in `tf_conversion` the coreference annotations can be converted to data that can be processed with Text-Fabric.
 This means that the annotations are enriched with other features that are not included in the annotations.